juathanduarte/juathanduarte/README.md

   </a>
 </div>

-### :eyes: Sobre mim :eyes:
+## About me
-  - 👨‍🎓 Estudante de Ciência da Computação na Universidade Federal de Pelotas.
+  - 👨‍🎓 Computer Science student at the Federal University of Pelotas;

-  - 🎯 Desenvolvedor Full-Stack & Mobile.
+  - 🎯 Full-Stack & Mobile Developer;

-  - ❤️ Apaixonado por tecnologia, design, jogos, esportes e um bom chimarrão.
+  - ❤️ Passionate about technology, design, games, sports, and a good chimarrão.

-### ⚙️ Ferramentas e tecnologias ⚙️
+## Tools and Technologies

 <table>
   <tr>